mjweaver01/ai-tech-screen/README.md

 - 🤖 Dual AI Backend - OpenAI or local LM Studio
 - 🔥 Hot Reloading - Instant updates in development
 - 📦 Zero Config - Works out of the box with Bun
+- 🚀 No Build Step - Same code runs in dev and production
+- 🎯 Semantic Search - Intelligent question matching with embeddings